 Interestingly, new technology has made it possible for more and more companies to offer life insurance policies without a medical exam.
-These companies use advanced algorithms and statistics to determine if you’re a suitable candidate for a no exam policy based on their underwriting guidelines.
+These companies use advanced algorithms, statistics and insurance records to determine if you’re a suitable candidate for a no exam policy based on their underwriting guidelines.

 Even if you have to get no exam life insurance (or just prefer to), the costs can be reasonable.
 For instance, a 31-year-old woman in excellent health who applies for a 20-year term policy with $500,000 in coverage through Bestow, a term life provider who only offers no exam coverage, can pay as little as $18 per month.
 Some of these companies even offer instant decision life insurance policies based on the information you provide.

 Whole life insurance with no medical exam

 While many people think of no exam life insurance as an option only for the young and healthy, there’s another type of life insurance with no medical exam that’s geared toward the older population.
 Guaranteed issue life insurance is a type of whole life insurance that’s guaranteed to be issued, regardless of health.
 This means there’s no medical underwriting required, and thus no medical exam.

 Guaranteed issue life insurance can be a good option for:

 - Older people in fair or poor health who want to leave behind cash to pay for their final expenses.

 - Anyone with health conditions that would prevent them from being eligible for a traditional life insurance policy.